 Most civil cases are eligible for the program, with the exception of the following types of matters: probate, guardianship, conservatorship, family, juvenile, small claims, small claim appeals, unlawful detainer, class actions, and certain civil petitions.
 Superior Court Local Rule 2.3.7 addresses the Civil Mediation Program more specifically.

-For more information about the court's mediation program, you can contact the Mediation Program Office at (619) 450-7478 or e-mail the ADR Administrator at email@example.com.
+For more information about the court's mediation program, you can contact the Mediation Program Office at (619) 450-7478 or e-mail the ADR Coordinator at email@example.com.

 A new 90 minute distance learning course regarding the Rules of Conduct for Mediators in Court-Connected Mediation Programs for Civil Cases (Cal.
 Rules of Ct., rules 3.865 et seq.) is now available.
 The course can be accessed at www2.courtinfo.ca.gov/rulesofconduct/ .
 This 90 minute course is intended to familiarize mediators with minimum standards of conduct that may apply when mediating a case pending in a California court.
 Mediators on our San Diego Superior Court panel who complete the course may be eligible to claim 1.5 hours of CME self-study credit.